kavu/go_reuseport/README.md

 **GO_REUSEPORT** is a little expirement to create a `net.Listner` that supports [SO_REUSEPORT](http://lwn.net/Articles/542629/) socket option.

-For now Darwin and Linux (from 3.9) are supported.
+For now, Darwin and Linux (from 3.9) systems are supported.
 I'll be pleased if you'll test other systems and tell me the results. documentation on [godoc.org](http://godoc.org/github.com/kavu/go_reuseport "go_reuseport documentation").

 ## Example ##